mvogiatzis/decentralized-identity-poc/README.md

-# A Decentralised Identity PoC
+# A Decentralized Identity PoC

-This is a proof of concept that allows anyone to create a Decentralised Identity (DID) and issue Verifiable Credentials.
+This is a proof of concept that allows anyone to create a Decentralized Identity (DID) and issue Verifiable Credentials.

 For example, a company can issue a DID document and Verifiable Credentials to an authorised DeFi trader.